NotAShelf/nvf/docs/release-notes/rl-0.7.md

 - Move the `theme` dag entry to before `luaScript`.

-- Add rustfmt as the default formatter for Rust
+- Add rustfmt as the default formatter for Rust.

+- Enabled the terminal integration of catppuccin for theming Neovim's built-in terminal (this also affects toggleterm).

 [NotAShelf](https://github.com/notashelf):